sfzinstruments/jlearman.SteelDrum/README.md

 which supports FLAC.
 You only need the jSteelDrum2-flac-sfz folder and its contents.
 The .sfz file in there is what you load into your player.

+There are two versions of the .sfz file, one with velocity crossfades and one without.
+I suggest you use the one with crossfades.

 ## About the instrument

 This is a sampling of a steel drum (a.k.a. "steel pan") hand-made in Trinidad and sold